ArgoCanada/bgcArgoDMQC/README.md

 # Argo Canada BGC Quality Control

+## disclaimer

+This code is in _very_ active development.
+Use of this code is available (encouraged even), but will likely throw errors, behave in undesired ways, etc. Submission of issues is also encouraged to help in development!

+## general description

 A `python` library of functions for quality controlling dissolved oxygen data.
 Heavily based on the [SOCCOM BGC Argo QC methods](https://github.com/SOCCOM-BGCArgo/ARGO_PROCESSING) program in `matlab`, uses either